Nobility White Ash

 A particularly hardy selection of this desirable species, with an upright growth habit and spectacular purple fall color; resistant to frost cracking, very neat and tidy, an ideal choice for colder climates

-Nobility White Ash has dark green foliage throughout the season.
+Nobility White Ash is primarily valued in the landscape for its decidedly oval form.
+It has dark green deciduous foliage.
 The compound leaves turn an outstanding purple in the fall.
-Neither the flowers nor the fruit are ornamentally significant.

 Nobility White Ash is a deciduous tree with a strong central leader and a shapely oval form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This tree will require occasional maintenance and upkeep, and should only be pruned in summer after the leaves have fully developed, as it may 'bleed' sap if pruned in late winter or early spring.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.